alexjackhughes/doomai/README.md

 - [x] Allow GPT to see the current state of the map
 - [ ] Improve GPT's ability to understand the map, by moving from a grid system to a more natural language like "There is a wall directly in front and to the left of you"
 - [ ] Add the ability for GPT to press a button to open a door, and pass through it to win
+- [ ] Add the ability for GPT to pick up health items, and use them to heal
+- [ ] Ask its thought process first, and then execute the action which should result in its thought process always being acted on.
 - [ ] Make it work with vizdoom, by taking screenshot of the current screen and converting that into text